 This curried parsnip soup is moderately spiced, enough to shake up the taste buds and it has a little kick of ginger, just in case the spices aren't enough.
 I used medium curry powder, so if you want to give this to the kids you may want to use mild curry powder.

-- Pour in the stock, add salt and pepper, bring to the boil then reduce to a simmer and cook for about 20 minutes.
+3. Pour in the stock, add salt and pepper, bring to a boil then reduce to a simmer and cook for about 20 minutes.

 - Potatoes - to get a creamy soup without the cream I add a potato, make sure the potato is a floury variety, the starch released in cooking will result in a creamy soup.

 I usually make parsnip crisps to serve with this soup.
 They make for a lovely garnish.
-But they are also a great snack too, so if you have any leftover hide them away and snack on them instead of potato crisps/chips.
+But they are also a great snack, so if you have any leftovers hide them away and snack on them instead of potato crisps/chips.
 And if you have time go ahead and make a good-sized batch of these because they are really tasty and slightly addictive, one or two may not be enough for you.
-They certainly weren’t enough for me so I’m making more of these for the weekend, just for me!
+I love to serve this soup with my Irish Soda Bread, the cosy earthiness of soda bread goes perfectly well with this parsnip soup.

-- Cut a parsnip in half lengthways then using a vegetable peeler, peel thin slices of the parsnip.
-Start at the fat end of the parsnip then peel all the way to the end.
+- Cut a parsnip in half lengthways then using a vegetable peeler or potato peeler peel thin slices of the parsnip.
+Start at the fat end of the parsnip then peel to the end of the parsnip.

 - Place the strips of parsnip on parchment paper, brush each side with oil then sprinkle with sea salt.